Jerricke/phase-1-project/README.md

 15. Added a tracker for player items count
 16. Playeres can now only use items when the count is greater than 0.
 17. Implemented a working display list for captured pokemons, toggle-able to display hp and image
+18. Updated probability machine to drop items by chance
+19. Event and Combat loggers will automatically scroll to the bottom when a new event is added.

 # Deliverables to work on
-1. Update probability machine to drop items by chance
-2. Update combat system/pokemon list to allow swapping active pokemon during combat
+1. Update combat system/pokemon list to allow swapping active pokemon during combat
-3. Update combat system to prompt user to select other pokemons when active pokemon faints
+2. Update combat system to prompt user to select other pokemons when active pokemon faints

 # Stertch Deliverables
 1. Create a game start feature where player gets to pick which pokemon to start with.